 In February 2010, the FDA approved the use of statin drugs for patients who have normal cholesterol levels but have other risks for heart disease, especially inflammation.
-Now a July 2010 article published in the Archives of Internal Medicine questions the wisdom of prescribing statin drugs for those people.
+Then, an article published in the Archives of Internal Medicine questioned the wisdom of prescribing statin drugs for those people.

 My doctor wants me to take a statin drug even though my cholesterol level is normal.
 Why?

 Your doctor is most likely just repeating the conventional wisdom.
 A recent study indicated that statin drugs can reduce inflammation-the real cause behind most heart disease.
 Inflammation is measured by checking your level of CRP, or C-reactive protein.
 Cholesterol reduction could almost be considered a side effect of statins.

 I have a different point of view: that statin drug safety concerns mean that there are better solutions for most people.
 Anyone can begin by making overall changes that will lead you toward living a long and healthy life, and avoid the side effects of statins.

 WATCH: Is Taking a Statin Drug the Right Choice for You?